analyserdmz/Pygeon/README.md

 python PyGeon.py
 \`\`\`

-The application will start and listen on port `8887`.
+The application will start and listen on port `8887` where you can navigate with your browser to and try to log into an account right away to test it.

 ## Configuration